 Healthy food choices include cheese, yogurt, milk and lean protein, along with nutritious grains, fresh fruits, and fresh vegetables for you and your growing baby.
 Staying well hydrated helps prevent dry mouth as healthy levels of saliva work to protect the gums, and drinking water with fluoride added will keep your teeth strong too.

-Oral care during pregnancy is more important than ever.
+Oral health while you are pregnant is more important than ever.
 Brush at least twice a day and floss at least once daily, paying close attention to the gumline area.
 Throughout your pregnancy, maintain routine dental checkups and let your dental team know that you are pregnant.
 Your dental professionals can be a valuable asset to you and your baby’s health!